alterNERDtive/VoiceAttack-profiles/README.md

   1.02](https://github.com/sc-pulgan/ED-NeutronRouter/releases/tag/1.02)** since
   1.01 has a bug with a hardcoded 50 ly jump range.
 * [elite-scripts](https://github.com/alterNERDtive/elite-scripts): required for
-  EliteDangerous and StreamAttack, recommended for RatAttack and SealAttack (included).
+  EliteDangerous, SpanshAttack and StreamAttack, recommended for RatAttack and SealAttack (included).

 Additionally, you need to have keyboard binds setup at least as secondary bindings in Elite’s controls options.
 VA _cannot_ “push” joystick buttons for